cdktf/cdktf-provider-snowflake/docs/storageIntegration.java.md

 - *Type:* java.lang.String

+String that specifies the identifier (i.e. name) for the integration; must be unique in your account.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/2.7.0/docs/resources/storage_integration#name StorageIntegration#name}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/2.8.0/docs/resources/storage_integration#name StorageIntegration#name}

 ---